mikru1688/BluetoothTest/README.md

 # BluetoothTest
-Use CoreBluetoth library to scan Device
+Use CoreBluetoth library to scan device and connect